Stan and Jan Berenstain: Books

-In an interview about the books, the Berenstains said that a big reason behind their inspiration was some of the difficulties parents faced, as well as some childhood tribulations when they were kids themselves.
+In an interview about the books, the Berenstains said that a big reason behind their inspiration was some of the experiences parents faced, as well as some childhood tribulations when they were kids themselves.
 The Berenstains also noted there were some issues which seemed to appear in every generation, such as kids throwing tantrums in public places, which made important subject matter for their stories.
 However, they deliberately wanted to steer clear of overly heavy issues, such as violence.
 In their later years, critics sometimes dismissed the books for having social attitudes stuck in the 1950s along with the bears' clothing styles and penchant for activities such as playing jacks and hopscotch, even though they did change with the times somewhat by introducing things like video games and cell phones.

 In 1951, the couple published Berenstains' Baby Book, which dealt with the issues of pregnancy and child-rearing.
 Although containing practical advice, the book used humor and reminded parents not to take every situation too seriously.
-They would go on to publish another two books on parenting, How to Teach Your Children About Sex Without Making a Complete Fool of Yourself and Have a Baby, My Wife Just Had a Cigar!.
+They would go on to publish another two books on parenting, How to Teach Your Children About Sex Without Making a Complete Fool of Yourself and What Your Parents Never Told You about Being a Mom or Dad.